Launched in 2014, the ‘Make In India’ initiative has played an important role in India’s revolutionary growth.

 - Despite the PLI scheme, the manufacturing sector’s share in India’s economy dropped from 15.4% to 14.3% in FY2024-2025.
 (Reuters)

 - By prioritizing high-value manufacturing and research, India’s global innovation ranking has risen from 81st in 2015 to 39th in 2025.
-(First Post)
+(WIPO)

 - Women now make up about 80% of the workforce in electronics manufacturing services (EMS), highlighting their significant role in this sector.
 (ETHR World)